openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 This will allow us to make releases much faster and iteratively and incrementally.
 As a result, we will be able to respond to new requirements much more rapidly.
 Release batches will also become smaller, reducing the risk of multiple independent features affecting each other.

-In order to be aligned with the descoping [plan](https://docs.google.com/presentation/d/1j1J575SxS8LtL_YvKqrexUhso7j4SgrLfyNrDUroJcc/edit#slide=id.ga089527607_0_0) that the OLM team is currently working towards, we recommend avoiding `OperatorGroups` as they are going to become deprecated in the future (possibly as soon as OpenShift 4.11).
+In order to be aligned with the descoping [plan](https://docs.google.com/presentation/d/1j1J575SxS8LtL_YvKqrexUhso7j4SgrLfyNrDUroJcc/edit#slide=id.ga089527607_0_0) that the OLM team is currently working towards, we recommend avoiding [`OperatorGroups`](https://docs.openshift.com/container-platform/4.2/operators/understanding_olm/olm-understanding-operatorgroups.html) as they are going to become deprecated in the future (possibly as soon as OpenShift 4.11).
 For this reason, the newly developed operator should be installed globally in a cluster and should provide its own CRDs and Roles as part of the installation bundle.
 A cluster administrator would then create RoleBindings to bind the roles to namespaces to which the operator needs access.
 More details about the descoping plans and strategies are currently described can be found in this [hackmd](https://hackmd.io/wVfLKpxtSN-P0n07Kx4J8Q?view#Descoping-Plan) document and are also illustrated in a short [slide-deck](https://docs.google.com/presentation/d/1j1J575SxS8LtL_YvKqrexUhso7j4SgrLfyNrDUroJcc/edit#slide=id.ga089527607_0_0).

+### Operator Implementation

+While deployable through OLM we recommend using either [OperatorSDK](https://github.com/operator-framework/operator-sdk) or [KubeBuilder](https://github.com/kubernetes-sigs/kubebuilder) to develop the operator to increase development efficiency by taking advantage of the higher abstraction constructs, the rich documentation, and a vibrant community.
+Alternatively, we could also consider using a higher-level operator, such as [locutus](https://github.com/brancz/locutus), for rapid development with a path for GitOps deployments.
+In any case, this is an implementation detail that should be left to the team implementing this to decide on.

 ### Metrics retention